mySugr Review: A Detailed Overview

 Are There Studies on the Benefits of mySugr?

 The mySugr science page revealed that the app has undergone multiple studies to discover how beneficial it is for diabetics.
-There are six studies included in this section that date from February 2013 to June 2017.
+There are seven studies included in this section that date from February 2013 to May 2019.

-Most of these clinical studies are generally observational in nature and look at the effects of regularly tracking blood glucose levels and other data on the long-term health of patients who have, or are at risk of developing, diabetes.
+Most of these clinical studies are observational and look at the effects of regularly tracking blood glucose levels and other data on the long-term health of patients who have diabetes or are at risk of developing it.